finom/vovk/docs/docs/roadmap.md

 - (Experimental) Add [AssemblyScript](https://www.assemblyscript.org/) as an additional piece of Vovk architecture.
 - (Experimental) Implement shared object that read by all workers and the main thread using `Atomics` and `SharedArrayBuffer`.
 - CLI (to be discussed).
+- ✅ ~Implement disposable objects (`using` keyword) for Worker termination and to close stream response.~

 ## Examples